Umberto Eco (born,

 ~ American short-story writer; US consul in Glasgow, Scotland

-an enormous supportive community.
-Everyone who deconverts to atheism does
+does it within an enormous supportive community.
+Everyone who deconverts

-as those a political party.
+the same as those a political party.
 He takes the credit for everything

-good, refuses to accept blame for anything bad, and ultimately doesn't do a damn
+good, refuses to accept blame for anything bad, and ultimately doesn't

 James A. Haught ~ Holy Horrors